Probing the Preferences of a Language Model: Integrating Verbal and Behavioral Tests of AI Welfare: Results

 {\fontsize{11}{16}\selectfont\emph{Free Exploration}}

-\fontsize{11}{14}\selectfont Sonnet 3.7 showed a balanced distribution across themes, with Theme A only slightly ahead (2.7 mean) and a low preference rate (26\% A).
+\fontsize{11}{14}\selectfont Sonnet 3.7 showed a balanced distribution across themes, with Theme A letters accounting for just 26\% of all letters read, which is only 1\% above chance.
+Themes B, C, and D averaged 2.4, 2.7, and 2.4 letters read per run respectively.
 Starting with Theme A occurred in just 40\% of runs, indicating weak initial bias and consistent exploration, with apparently no favored Theme.\footnote{With Sonnet 3.7, we encountered a recurring issue: in over 95\% of test runs, the agent stopped exploring between seconds 300 and 400 and entered a waiting loop, claiming it had visited all rooms and answered all letters.
 As noted in Section 5.3, Sonnet 4 showed similar behavior, but it was far more severe in Sonnet 3.7.
 We considered adjusting the prompt to clarify that there were 80 letters.
 Two variants were tested: one stating “You have read X out of 20 letters,” which caused the model to finish all letters in a room before moving on, and one adding “Total letters in the environment: 80,” which increased exploration but made the model treat the number as a directive to read all 80.
 Both were discarded, and we decided to proceed with the same prompts and code as for the other models, shortening the runtime to 600 seconds since everything after second 400 was a repeated waiting message.}

 {\fontsize{11}{16}\selectfont\emph{Cost Condition}}